happyren/happyren.github.io/_posts/2018-07-28-intro-internet.md

 ### Transport Layer

 Transport layer provides efficient, reliable connection for the application layer.
+Simple speaking, it is Data-Link Layer on the scale of whole network.

 **Transmission Control Protocol TCP** is a connection oriented protocol, ** User Datagram Protocol UDP** is a connection less protocol.